ropensci/occCite/cran-comments.md

   Running examples in 'occCite-Ex.R' failed

 This example should not be tested, as it requires confidential user information to proceed.

+There was 1 NOTE when using r-hub, win-builder devel, and win-builder release.

+* checking CRAN incoming feasibility ...
+NOTE
+Maintainer: 'Hannah L. Owens <hannah.owens@gmail.com>' New submission

+Package was archived on CRAN

+CRAN repository db overrides:
+  X-CRAN-Comment: Archived on 2020-11-04 as check problems were not
+    corrected in time.

+The check problems were corrected.

 ## Downstream dependencies
 I also ran tools::check_packages_in_dir check on downstream dependencies of